 . . . whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock.

 What God has to say is powerful, relevant, and worthy of our attention.

-tsadiq (צ) is thought to be a picture of a man kneeling with hands lifted in praise.
-We learn from this letter that He is Righteous one who alone is worthy to be praised.
+"Tsadiq" (צ) is thought to be a picture of a man kneeling with hands lifted in praise.
+We learn from this letter that God is the Righteous One who alone is worthy to be praised.
 The Hebrew word for righteousness in all of its forms contains the same letters as "tsadiq."

-It is difficult with this image to associate the righteousness of God with the humility of kneeling, yet in Isaiah 53 we get a picture of Jesus "The Righteous Servant" (vs. 11) humbly described as a man of sorrows, acquainted with grief, despised, stricken, smitten, oppressed and afflicted bowing (humbling) Himself by being wounded for our transgression and bruised for our iniquities submitting to the chastisement for our peace.
+It is difficult with this image to associate the righteousness of God with the humility of kneeling.
+Yet, in Isaiah chapter 53, we get a picture of Jesus, "The Righteous Servant," humbly described as a man of sorrows, acquainted with grief, despised, stricken, smitten, oppressed, and afflicted.
+He humbled Himself by being wounded for our transgression and bruised for our iniquities.
+He submitted to the chastisement for our peace.
 This portion of scripture tells us that He was numbered with the transgressors.

-It doesn't get any lower than that nor is there any higher form of love than that.
+It doesn't get any lower than that, nor is there any higher form of love.
 The God of the universe stooped down from infinite heights to suffer with and for us.

 He is the God who makes things right even at the expense of Himself!!

 ‘I will go before you And make the crooked places straight . . .

-We have seen in this second to the last part of this series that The God who sees us (ayin-eye) our fountain of living waters is wonderful, miraculous and extraordinary (pey-mouth) and He is righteous (Tsadiq-kneeling man) in all that He is and does.
+In combination, we can see that the God who sees us (ayin-eye) our fountain of living waters is wonderful, miraculous, and extraordinary (pey-mouth) as well as righteous (Tsadiq-kneeling man) in all that He is and does.

 "The Wonder of The Cross" ~ Vicky Beeching